venkateshr44/OCR-openCV-pytesseract/README.md

 step 5: Aligning the images it wont make much difference in testing images if it is already aligned.

-step 6: Masking the region of interests.

-step 7: Cropping the region of interests.
+step 6: Cropping the region of interests.

 <img src="images/crop.jpg" width = 600>
 <br>

-step 8: Checks the type of the region. <br>
+step 7: Checks the type of the region. <br>

         * If the type is text
             pytesseract converts the image to string using inbuilt function image_to_string.